 But why should you make an intentional effort?

-- Networking leads you to meet some amazing people.
+- Networking leads you to meet some fantastic people.

 - Networking improves your ability to sell.

-- Networking gives you the confidence to communicate with individuals/groups that are not directly linked to what you do and what you know.
+- Networking gives you the confidence to communicate with individuals/groups that are not directly linked to what you do and know.

 - Networking increases your chance to find an opportunity - more like building your luck.

-- Networking done right leaves you with connections that give the parties involved a sense of making an impact on each other’s lives.
+- Networking is done suitable and leaves you with connections that give the parties involved a sense of impacting each other’s lives.

 What Networking Skills?